USS INDEPENDENCE

 July 6, In a statement by the Navy on June 23, it was revealed that diver inspections and ultrasonic tests conducted on LCS 2, "revealed aggressive galvanic corrosion pitting within all four of the water jet tunnels and water jet cone assemblies."
 Temporary repairs will allow the ship to operate safely until it can be drydocked.

-September 2, USS Independence (Blue) pulled into St. Petersburg, Fla., for a Labour Day weekend.
+September 2, USS Independence (Blue) pulled into St. Petersburg, Fla., for a Labor Day weekend.
 This is the first time that a U.S. Navy warship arrived for a port visit to this city.
 Tampa Bay’s shallow waters have not allowed it to host a large ship before.
-The visit by the Independence is possible because the ship was designed for navigating close to shore.

-September 12, The litoral combat ship arrived at Naval Air Station Pensacola, Fla., where it will begin a weeks-long series of onboard combat systems in-port and sea tests.
+September 12, The littoral combat ship arrived at Naval Air Station Pensacola, Fla., where it will begin a weeks-long series of onboard combat systems in-port and sea tests.

 October 1, Cmdr.
 Matthew J. Jerby relieved Cmdr.
 Kenneth M. Coleman as CO of the Independence (Blue) during a change-of-command ceremony on board the ship at NAS Pensacola.